 Why Learn the Bagpipes?

 You’re here, so you already have a great reason to start learning the bagpipes!
-Maybe you love the sound of bagpipes, heard pipes played at a meaningful moment, or want to honor your heritage.
-Whatever your inspiration, there are lots of benefits to piping.
+Maybe you love the sound of pipes, heard pipes played at a meaningful moment, or want to honor your heritage.
+Whatever your inspiration, there are lots of benefits to learning to play the bagpipes.

-The bagpipe is a unqiue instrument…and a loud one.
-Playing the pipes can boost confidence for some people, especially as they improve.
-Young people (and their parents) often remark on this.
+The bagpipe is a unique instrument…and a loud one!
+Playing the bagpipes boosts confidence for many people, especially as they improve.
+Young people (and their parents) often remark on this benefit.
 And it is rewarding for them when the skills turns into a weekend job or into scholarship funds.
-Piping also offers competetive opportunities for bands and solo pipers at all levels and ages, chances to challenge yourself, meet other players, and earn recognition for progress.
+Piping also offers competitive opportunities for bands and solo pipers at all levels and ages, chances to challenge yourself, meet other players, and earn recognition for progress.

 Starting the bagpipes brings you into a new community.
 You’ll discover the piping community is welcoming and widespread.
-There are pipe bands and piping events in towns large and small, across the United States.
+There are pipe bands and piping events in towns large and small, across the United States–and around the world.
 When you move, go to college, retire or travel, there’s bound to be a pipe band nearby.
 Having the network and cameraderie of friends is just a band practice away, when you play the pipes.

 Learning a new instrument is believed to be good for your brain, and learning the bagpipes is no exception.
 Piping requires a lot of coordination and fingerwork.
 Pipers also memorize much of their music.
 Engaging the mind in these ways is a great workout!

 It’s surprisingly easy to start learning the bagpipes!
 All you need is a practice chanter, a book, and a teacher.
 The practice chanter is a basic instrument with a single reed.
 You’ll always use a practice chanter for basic practice and learning new tunes, so it’s a lasting investment.
 Besides time for practice, it just takes 3 key things to start learning the bagpipes.

 - A quality Poly practice chanter (Long is best for adults)